 We also held a contest for 3 lucky KLA members to win a free Natural Edge Shoreline Assessment and Planting Kit, (valued at $395 each).
 It included a site visit from Watershed Canada to discuss their shoreline, a detailed personalized planting plan to help improve their shoreline and a selection of plants to get them started.
 Two of the three winners had their assessment and did their plantings in the fall of 2023.
 The other winner is getting theirs done in the spring of 2024.
 We can’t wait to see the results!

 Catch up on the 2023 Healthy Shoreline articles here:

-As part of our continued focus on Lake Sustainability, and in follow up to the 2020 Love Your Lake Shoreline Assessment, the KLA is encouraging property owners to take advantage of an exciting (free) opportunity available through The Natural Edge Program.
-It is a Not for Profit shoreline naturalization program available to property owners in our area to plant native trees, shrubs, groundcovers, wildflowers, and grasses along the water’s edge.
+As part of our continued focus on Lake Sustainability, and in follow up to the 2020 Love Your Lake Shoreline Assessment, the KLA encouraged property owners to take advantage of an exciting (free) opportunity available through The Natural Edge Program.
+It is a Not-for-profit shoreline naturalization program available to property owners in our area to plant native trees, shrubs, groundcovers, wildflowers, and grasses along the water’s edge.
 Some property owners on the lake took part in this great program in the past.

 As you know, shorelines are among the most important places on earth for wildlife.
 Healthy layers of shoreline vegetation benefit wildlife, protect our Kashwakamak Lake shorelines from degrading, and support natural processes that are essential to maintaining our healthy lake!